Gotu Kola

 Overview

-Gotu kola (Centella asiatica) is a small, low-growing plant found in tropical and subtropical wetlands.
+Gotu kola (Centella asiatica) is a small, low-growing plant found in tropical and subtropical wetlands across South Asia, Southeast Asia, parts of Africa, and the Pacific.
 It holds a prominent place in Ayurvedic medicine and appears in Traditional Chinese Medicine and Southeast Asian herbal traditions as well.
-Despite the name, it is unrelated to kola nut and contains no caffeine.
+Despite the name, it is unrelated to kola nut and contains no caffeine — a point that comes up often enough to warrant mentioning early.

 This page provides educational context on gotu kola's identity, traditional references, and safety considerations.